Early Childhood Care and Education at Portobello Institute

 • Personalised support: Your tutor knows you by name, understands your busy schedule, and is here to help every step of the way.

-• Portobello Institute is proudly listed among the eligible institutions and courses for the NSLF, with your degree awarded by University of Essex, QAB-approved and DCEDIY recognised.
+• Portobello Institute is proudly listed among the eligible institutions and courses for the NSLF, with your degree awarded by University of Essex, QAB-approved and DCDE-recognised for Graduate Premium.

-Applicants who applied for NSLF for the academic year 2024/2025 and were unsuccessful, should make a new application for the academic year 2025/2026 through the NSLF Student Portal.
-These applicants should login to their NSLF account, upload employment details and complete the new application process.
+Applicants who previously applied for NSLF and were unsuccessful, should make a new application for the academic year 2026/2027 through the NSLF Student Portal.
+Applicants should login to their NSLF account, upload employment details and complete the new application process.

-The application process will close on 1st May, 2025.
+The Pobal/NSLF application process will close on 1st May 2026.

 Please read carefully prior to completing the application process:

-Those wishing to make an application must meet the following eligibility criteria for the NSLF,
+Applicants for the NSLF must meet the following eligibility criteria for the NSLF:

-• The service in which the applicant is working in, must have a current signed Core Funding contract with DCEDIY.
+• The service in which the applicant is working in, must have a current signed Core Funding contract with DCDE

-• Applicants must have a current application/offer for 2025/26 entry to a Level 7/8 Degree course approved by the Qualification Advisory Board (QAB) that is eligible for NSLF.
-(Fill in the form above to start this process with Portobello Institute)
+• Applicants must have a current application/offer for 2026/2027 entry to a Level 7/8 Degree course approved by the Qualification Advisory Board (QAB) that is eligible for NSLF.

-Where the demand for funding is greater than the available budget, the selection of successful applicants is based on the following criteria as set out in the NSLF rules:
+The NSLF for the academic year 2026/2027 will be limited by the available funding.
+Where demand for funding is greater than the available budget, the selection of successful applicants is based on the following criteria in the following prioritisation order:

 1. The number of graduates in the applicant’s service, with priority for applicants from services with no graduates,